AledPeart/Aled-Garfield-Photography/README.md

 Full details of these summarised steps can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ## Bugs

+Details of any bugs encountered and etsting results are contained in the seperate TESTING.md file [here](https://github.com/AledPeart/MS1-Aled-Garfield-Photography/blob/master/TESTING.md)

 ## Credits

 * This project was created from a [Code Institute](https://codeinstitute.net/) student template
+* Gallery layout code was borrowed from the 'Love Running' tutorial video from [Code Institute](https://codeinstitute.net/)
 * Code borrowed from the [App Brewery](https://www.appbrewery.co) used to style the horizontal rules.
 * [Bootstrap](https://getbootstrap.com/) Components used for the navigation bar, form, and the Bootstrap Grid system used to streamline layouts and responsive design.
 * Ideas and knowledge gleamed from